bitcoin-api/bitcoin-api/README.md

 #### GET - Get Fee Data
 This endpoint gets the current fee that's added to the withdraw amount.
-To minimize the fees paid per transaction, this fee is only used to cover the bitcoin network fees.
+This fee is only used to cover the bitcoin network fees.
 **Bitcoin-Api.io does not take any money from your withdraw fees.**

 ##### Authorization